 With Employee Advocacy, the word-of-mouth equity score remains high as the updates are shared with a close-knit network of friends, rather than a broad network of strangers.

-Word of Mouth Marketing Generates a Powerful Sentiment Around Your Company
+Word-of-Mouth Marketing Generates a Powerful Sentiment Around Your Company

 Word-of-mouth marketing is experiential.
 Most people tend to share their opinions when they are directly engaging with your product or company.
-The kicker is that we choose not not to share any opinions whenever the experience matched our expectations.
+The kicker is that we choose to share any opinions whenever the experience matched our expectations.

 A classic example here is that most people will publicly complain whenever an airline has lost their baggage, or their employer didn't keep it up the original promises.
 This kind of negative sharing can reach a threatening scale when it comes directly from your team.
 Most likely, you’ve already heard how one personal blog post of a former software engineer resulted in a massive PR crisis for Uber and a huge reputational loss.